googleapis/google-cloud-go/README.md

 import "cloud.google.com/go"
 ```

-To install the packages on your system,
+To install the packages on your system, *do not clone the repo*.
+Instead use

 ```
 $ go get -u cloud.google.com/go/...